chrisammon3000/permits-data/README.md

   make data
   ```

-  Option 2: Load the raw data using GNU Make and run the rest of the pipeline from Jupyter Notebook
+  Option 2: Load the raw data using GNU Make and run the rest of the pipeline from Jupyter Notebook:
   ```
   make load_db \
   && cd notebooks \